nonomal/wiki-website/_posts/how-to/2024-06-04-Install and Use VLOOK.md

 **• Install the Themes:**

 1. The `released\themes` all CSS files are copied to Typora theme directory;
 2. Where is the theme directory?
-You can navigate to this directory by clicking `Settings ▸ Appearance ▸ Open Theme Directory`.
+Open `Settings ▸ Appearance` , click `Open Theme Directory`.

 **• Select Theme:**